InformaticsMatters/bandr/README.md

 environment variables.

 Both images are available on the Docker hub.

+>   The image is built with PostgreSQL 13.

 >   Backup does not work for MySQL 8 at the moment.
 In MySQL 8.0,
     **caching_sha2_password** is the default authentication plugin